aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 Now we will create our models.

 A *model* or *schema* is basically how our data is stored inside the database.
 It is a blueprint to tell us how should the data look like (e.g. which fields should the data have, the restrictions to each field, etc).
 The two main types of database are *SQL* and *NoSQL*.
 Basically, a *SQL* database require the data to follow the schema as strictly as possible, and invalid data (which does not follow the schema) will not allowed to be persisted.
-On the other hand, *NoSQL* database are database that are more flexible, allowing users to store data that have wildly different schemas.
+On the other hand, *NoSQL* database are database that are more flexible, allowing users to store data that does not have a fixed schema.

 In this guide we will use MongoDB - a NoSQL database.